 When the LOCK[7:0] bits are not equal to 0xA5, the register map write access is locked.
 The register map, and therefore, the full device configuration is write-protected.
 Any write to an address other than 0xD will yield no result.
 All the register addresses, except the address 0xD, become read-only.
-In this case, if the user wants to change the configuration, the LOCK[7:0] bits have to be reprogrammed back to 0xA5 before sending the desired Write command.
+In this case, if the user wants to change the configuration, the LOCK[7:0] bits have to be reprogrammed back to 0xA5 before sending the desired write command.

-The LOCK[7:0] bits are located in the last register of the Incremental Write address loop, so the user can program the entire register map, starting from 0x1 to 0xD, within one continuous write sequence and then lock the configuration at the end of the sequence by writing all zeros (for example) in the 0xD address.
+The LOCK[7:0] bits are located in the last register of the incremental write address loop, so the user can program the whole register map, starting from 0x1 to 0xD, within one continuous write sequence and then lock the configuration at the end of the sequence by writing all zeros (for example) in the address 0xD.

-6.7 Detecting a Configuration Change through CRC-16 Checksum on the Register Map and its Associated Interrupt Flag
+6.7 Detecting Configuration Change Through CRC-16 Checksum on Register Map and its Associated Interrupt Flag

-In order to prevent internal corruption and to provide additional security on the register map configuration, the MCP3561/2/4 devices include an automatic and continuous CRC checksum calculation on the full register map Configuration bits.
+In order to prevent internal corruption and to provide additional security on the register map configuration, the MCP3461/2/4 devices include an automatic and continuous CRC checksum calculation on the full register map Configuration bits.
 This calculation is not the same as the communication CRC checksum described in Section 6.5 "Securing Read Communications through CRC-16 Checksum".

-This calculation takes the contents of the register map, from addresses 0x1 to 0xF, and produces a checksum which is held in the CRCCFG[15:0] bits located in the CRCCFG register (address: 0xF).
-The CRC checksum for the register map uses the 16-bit CRC-16 ANSI polynomial as defined in the IEEE 802.3 standard: $x^{16} + x^{15} + x^2 + 1$ .
+This calculation takes the contents of the register map from addresses, 0x1 to 0xE, and produces a checksum which is held in the CRCCFG[15:0] bits located in the CRCCFG register (address: 0xF).
+The CRC checksum for the register map uses the 16-bit CRC-16 ANSI polynomial, as defined in the IEEE 802.3 standard: $x^{16} + x^{15} + x^2 + 1$.

-Since this feature is intended to protect the configuration of the device, this calculation is run continuously only when the register map is locked (LOCK[7:0]), which is different than 0xA5 (see Section 6.6 "Locking/Unlocking Register Map Write Access").
-If the register map is unlocked (for example after POR), the CRCCFG[15:0] bits are cleared and no CRC is calculated.
+Since this feature is intended for protecting the configuration of the device, this calculation is run continuously only when the register map is locked (LOCK[7:0], which is different than 0xA5; see Section 6.6 "Locking/Unlocking Register Map Write Access").
+If the register map is unlocked (for example, after POR), the CRCCFG[15:0] bits are cleared and no CRC is calculated.

-The DR\STATUS, CRCCFG\STATUS and POR\STATUS bits are set to '1' (default) and the CRCCFG[15:0] bits are set to '0' (default) for this calculation, as they could vary and lead to unwanted CRC errors.
+The DR_STATUS, CRCCFG_STATUS and POR_STATUS bits are set to '1' (default) and the CRCCFG[15:0] bits are set to '0' (default) for this calculation as they could vary and lead to unwanted CRC errors.

-After the DR\STATUS, CRCCFG\STATUS and POR\STATUS bits are cleared (with a read on the IRQ register), the CRC checksum on the register map can be verified by reading all registers in an incremental read sequence and by using the CRC communication.
-At the second incremental read loop, the checksum provided by the CRC communication must be equal to all zeros if the checksum on the register map is correct.
+After the DR_STATUS, CRCCFG_STATUS and POR_STATUS bits are cleared (with a read on the IRQ register), the CRC checksum on the register map can be verified by reading all registers in an incremental read sequence and by using the CRC communication.
+At the second incremental read loop, the checksum provided by the communication CRC should be equal to all zeros if the checksum on the register map is correct.

 The checksum will be calculated for the first time in 11 DMCLK periods.
-This first value will then be the reference checksum value and will be latched internally until an unlocking of the register map occurs.
+This first value will then be the reference checksum value and will be latched internally, until an unlocking of the register map happens.
 The checksum will then be calculated continuously every 11 DMCLK periods and checked against the reference checksum.

-If the checksum is different than the reference, an interrupt flag will be generated on the CRCCFG\STATUS bit within the STATUS byte on SDO, on the CRCCFG\STATUS bit in the IRQ register and on the IRQ output pin.
+If the checksum is different than the reference, an interrupt flag will be generated on the CRCCFG_STATUS bit within the STATUS byte on SDO, on the CRCCFG_STATUS bit in the IRQ register and on the IRQ output pin.
 The interrupt flag is maintained on all three mechanisms until the register map write access is unlocked.